janwilmans/guidelines/README.md

 # guidelines vs. style

 - With 'style' I mean the location of spaces, tabs and newlines.
-But also the names of variables (both are non-functional)
+But also the names of types, variables, functions etc. (typically all non-functional)
-- With 'guidelines' I mean code changes that change behaviour of the code.
+- With 'guidelines' I will almsot always refer to changes that affect the behaviour of the code.

 references: